SouthernMethodistUniversity/ds_1300/_sources/book/02_hpc.md

 In essence, high-performance computing (HPC) merely means the use computing resources that are significantly more powerful than what is common.
-As such, it\'s always a moving target.
+As such, it's always a moving target.

 ### Motivation